aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 }
 ```

-For more information on roles and polices, refer to the blog post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/).
+For more information on roles and polices, refer to the post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/).

 ### Network infrastructure
 The solution implements a fully isolated SageMaker domain environment with all network traffic going through [AWS PrivateLink](https://aws.amazon.com/privatelink) connections.
 You may optionally enable internet access from the Studio notebooks.
 The solution also creates three [VPC security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control traffic between all solution components such as the SAML backend Lambda function, [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html), and SageMaker Studio notebooks.